antonbaliasnikov/solidity-tester/README.md

-# forge-runner
+# Solidity runner
-A test runner for Foundry projects.
+A test runner for Solidity projects.

+## Features

+TBD